Let’s Bring Change through Education

 Vocation Training – Lasina village in far eastern Maharastra state.

-The project will involve providing tailoring as well as computer courses to the marginalised, tribal and school dropout girls, women and youths living in the village of Lasina (village next to Gnyan Sampada Residential School).
+The project will involve providing tailoring as well as computer courses to the marginalised, tribal and school dropout girls, women and youths living in the village of Lasina (village next to Gnyan Sampada English School).
 This will enable villagers to acquire skills and confidence to either get a job or start up their own business.
 This in turn will help support the family financially as well as socially and help them come out of poverty.

 Project Update – October 2018